TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-25-when-symfony-http-kernel-is-too-big-hammer-to-use.md

 If there few more "http" classes we never use, we can live with that.

-But what do we get when we run the composer command above?
+But what do we get when we actually run the composer command above?

 <img src="/assets/images/posts/2021/symfony_kernel/composer_require.gif" class="img-thumbnail">

 <br>

 There are some packages related to http that's expected.
-But why is there debug package - `symfony/var-dumper` in our production tool?
+But why is there debugging package in our production tool?

 <img src="/assets/images/posts/2021/symfony_kernel/symfony_dependent_var_dumper.gif" class="img-thumbnail">